 - The teacher as a co-researcher, collaborating with children and families

-Through study, professional development, collaboration and classroom application of new methods, we are learning and growing as early childhood educators.
-Whenever possible, we engage in dialogue with the teachers and directors at our neighboring Reggio-inspired preschools through attendance at workshops, educators’ tours, presentations, classes and meetings.
-We embrace the opportunity to join the children as researchers and to enhance the quality of our program for young children.
+Through study, professional development, collaboration and classroom application of new strategies, we are learning and growing as early childhood educators.
+Whenever possible, we engage in dialogue with the teachers and directors at our neighboring Reggio inspired preschools and other schools in North America through attendance at workshops, educators’ tours, presentations, classes and meetings.
+PPS faculty members have also attended conferences in Reggio Emilia, Italy.
+We embrace the opportunity to join children, parents and colleagues as researchers.

-As a result of our new understandings about the nature of teaching and learning as a collaborative process, we have modified the description of our approach–learning through play—to include an additional affirmation—learning through play. . .together.
+As a result of our developing understandings about the nature of teaching and learning as a collaborative process, we have modified an earlier description of our approach — learning through play — to include an additional affirmation — learning through play. . .together.